zhaojj2209/tp/docs/DeveloperGuide.md

 ![Sequence diagram for executing the `add-expense t/Bubble Tea a/5 d/03/10/2020 c/Food & Beverage` command on the Expenses tab](images/AddTransactionSequenceDiagram.png)

-When `AddIncomeCommandParser` is used, the sequence diagram is similar, but replace all occurrences of `Expense` with `Income`.
+When `AddIncomeCommandParser` is used, the sequence diagram is similar, but all occurrences of `Expense` are replaced with `Income`.

 The following activity diagram summarizes what happens within `FinanceTrackerParser` when the user executes a new add command: